hiuprocon/pve/package/Challenge2014/README.txt

 2. Rules of the Challenge

-* Participants develop programs for simulated cars which bring jewels to the goals by collecting all of them which scattered in a virtual environment.
+* Participants develop programs for simulated cars which bring burdens to the goals by collecting all of them which scattered in a virtual environment.
+  Burdens displayed in windows of the simulator look like some creature.
 * There are two cars in the virtual environment.
 And two cars must cooperate to clear the challenge.
 * The winner is determined by time to clear the challenge.
-* Jewels are placed by random number.
+* Burdens are placed by random number.
 So simulations are executed at 10 times, and the average time is used to determine the winner.
 * The time limit of the challenge is 5,000 sec.
   If the program could not complete the challenge in time limit, 5,000 sec is used to calculate the average time.
-* To bring jewels to the goals, cars have to use the elevator.
+* To bring burdens to the goals, cars have to use the elevator.
-  The elevator can carry 5 jewels.
-But 6 or more jewels can not be carried at one time.
+  The elevator can carry 5 burden.
+But 6 or more burdens can not be carried at one time.

-3. A) Server/Client sample program
+3. A) a keyboard controllable client

 3.1 What does this sample do?

-We propose a challenge as the subject for our programming contest (both international and local), which is to bring jewels to the goal by collecting all of them which scattered in a playing field by manipulating multiple cars.
+We propose a challenge as the subject for our programming contest (both international and local), which is to bring burdens to the goal by collecting all of them which scattered in a playing field by manipulating multiple cars.